GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 The architecture of content should eventually allow explanations, templates and interface text to exist in multiple languages.

+This has visual consequences.

+The interface should be designed with flexible layouts that can tolerate longer translated scientific terms without breaking the experience.

+Cards, labels and explanatory blocks should avoid fragile fixed-width text assumptions.

 The initial principle is:

 > **English-first, bilingual-ready later.**

+The detailed internationalization strategy belongs in the Architecture Document and Design System.

 ---

-## 17. What AstroPhenomena Explorer Refuses to Be
+## 20. What AstroPhenomena Explorer Refuses to Be

 AstroPhenomena Explorer refuses to become: